anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter05.md

 ### 5.3.2 Server template
 The server template describes the capability of the host like processor, memory, harddrive, raid, NIC/NIC binding, manufacturer, model etc.
-Server template would be assigned to multiple servers, i.e physicalhosts.
+Server template would be assigned to multiple servers, i.e physical hosts.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|